 Cyclamineus daffodils are similar to Triandrus but they only have a single flower per stem.
 They have the same downwards facing coronas and reflexed perianth.

 Finally, we get to the jonquils.
 Jonquils usually have one to five flowers per stem and short coronas.
 Look at where they are joined to the stem.
 It is almost a ninety degree angle from the stem to the flower.

 If you have ever forced bulbs indoors, then you are familiar with Tazetta daffodils.
 The most common variety used in forcing are called Paperwhite Narcissus.
 They have multiple flowers per stem, anywhere from three to twenty and they are very, very fragrant.
 The one and only time that I forced daffodils in my home, the scent was over-powering in the tiny apartment where I lived.

 These are very tiny plants, only 6 to 8 inches tall.
 The leaves look like grass.
 The flowers are also unusual.
 Instead of being shaped like a trumpet, the coronas are flared.
 The perianth are just almost non-existent, just a few spike-y petals.

 This is a catch-all category that includes any daffodils that don’t fit into the other categories such as Tete-a-Tete, a miniature daffodil.

-I hope that this very brief overview of a large family of flowers will be helpful to you when choosing daffodils for your spring garden.
+I hope that this very brief overview of the large family of daffodils will be helpful to you when choosing which ones to plant in your spring garden.
 Try a few of the unusual ones and see how you like them.
 If you are like me and forget over the winter what you have planted, you will find exciting surprises as spring progresses.
 Only the deer will be disappointed.